 5. BM25 ranked retrieval

-← FTS exampleswhat this does
+← FTS examples

 - Search bars - users expect the best match at the top.